Salem, Massachusetts: Geography

 The city is divided by its natural features into several small neighborhoods.
 The Salem Neck neighborhood lies northeast of downtown, and North Salem lies to the west of it, on the other side of the North River.
 South Salem is south of the South River, lying mostly along the banks of Salem Harbor southward.
 Downtown Salem lies 15 mi northeast of Boston, 16 mi southwest of Gloucester and Cape Ann, and 19 mi southeast of Lawrence, the other county seat of Essex County.
 Salem is bordered by Beverly to the north, Danvers to the northwest, Peabody to the west, Lynn to the south, Swampscott to the southeast, and Marblehead to the southeast.
 The town's water rights extend along a channel into Massachusetts Bay between the water rights of Marblehead and Beverly.

 Climate

 According to the Köppen climate classification, Salem has either a hot-summer humid continental climate (abbreviated Dfa), or a hot-summer humid sub-tropical climate (abbreviated Cfa), depending on the isotherm used.

-Transportation

-Roads

-The connection between Salem and Beverly is made across the Danvers River and Beverly Harbor by three bridges, the Kernwood Bridge to the west, and a railroad bridge and the Essex Bridge, from the land between Collins Cove and the North River, to the east.
-The Veterans Memorial Bridge carries Massachusetts Route 1A across the river.
-Route 1A passes through the eastern side of the city, through South Salem towards Swampscott.
-For much of its length in the city, it is coextensive with Route 114, which goes north from Marblehead before merging with Route 1A, and then heading northwest from downtown towards Lawrence.
-Route 107 also passes through town, entering from Lynn in the southwest corner of the city before heading towards its intersection with Route 114 and terminating at Route 1A.
-There is no highway access within the city; the nearest highway access to Route 128 is along Route 114 in neighboring Peabody.

-Rail

-Salem has a station on the Newburyport/Rockport Line of the MBTA Commuter Rail.
-The railroad lines are also connected to a semi-abandoned portion of freight lines which lead into Peabody, and a former line into Marblehead has been converted into a bike path.

-Bus

-Several MBTA Bus routes pass through the city.

-Salem Skipper

-The City of Salem launched a microtransit network called the Salem Skipper in December 2020.
-The on-demand transit network is operated by Via and allows riders to share the same vehicle for approximately the same price as a MBTA Bus ticket.
-Passengers can hail a ride on their mobile device with the Salem Skipper app, or by calling a dispatcher.

-Airports

-The nearest general aviation airport is Beverly Municipal Airport, and the nearest commercial airline service for national and international flights is at Boston's Logan International Airport.